apankrat/cpp-serializer/README.md

 ## Footnotes

 For a similarly light, but a bit more generic library see [MetaStuff](https://github.com/eliasdaler/MetaStuff).

-Another option is [cereal](https://github.com/USCiLab/cereal), which is heavier, but similar in idea as well.
+Another option is [cereal](https://github.com/USCiLab/cereal), which is considerably heavier and a bit more verbose in use, but similar in idea as well.